 - It was called Zabti or Bandobast system.

 - In 1580 CE, Akbar introduced the Dahsala System.

-- Two new crops, tobacco and maize were added in 17th century
+- Two new crops, tobacco and maize were added in 16-17th century.

-- Potato and red chillies came later in the 18th century by Portuguese
+- Potato and red chilies came later in the 18th century by Portuguese.

 - Akbar introduced the Mansabdari system in his administration.